 After three hours in the sun, the only thing you actually want is an ice cold beer.
 Steps from the beach is one of the best places to grab one in the entire South Bay.
 BrewCo not only has a fantastic stock of local craft beer, but also great bar food to soak it all up with.
 You’re not leaving without getting the nachos.

 Tower 12 on Hermosa Pier feels like walking into your tzotchke-loving aunt’s beach house, if your tzotchke-loving aunt was cool with having a lot of former fraternity brothers hanging out there all the time.
-It is certainly not low-key here - there’s a big drinking scene on weekends - but you don’t always need relaxing resort vibes.
+It is certainly not low-key here - there’s a big drinking scene on weekends - but you don’t always need to feel like you're in a resort.
 Deal with the crowds, find a table, and order a beer and the burger.
-It’s cheesy, meaty, and the only vegetables present are pickles.
+It’s cheesy and meaty, and the only vegetables present are pickles.
 Just the way god intended.